'Easy Rider' star and writer Peter Fonda has died at age 79

 In 1969, he told The Associated Press that, "As for my generation, it was time they started doing their own speaking.
 There has been too much of the 'silent majority' — at both ends of the generation gap."

-Although he did reflect later in a 2015 interview with The Hollywood Reporter that it may have impacted his career prospects: "It certainly put a nail in the coffin of 'the next Dean Jones at Disney.'"
+He did reflect later in a 2015 interview with The Hollywood Reporter that it may have impacted his career prospects: "It certainly put a nail in the coffin of 'the next Dean Jones at Disney.' "

 Nicholson said in his acceptance speech that it as an honor to be nominated alongside "my old bike pal Fonda."